Braid Loops with infinite monodromy on the Legendrian contact DGA: Legendrian Contact DGA and Cobordism Maps for -closures

 where $T_{k_1}^\rightarrow(s_1)$ is the identity matrix except with $(k_1+1,k_1)$ entry given by $s_1^{-1}$.
 Since $\Phi$ acts on $C$ by conjugation by $T_{k_1}^\leftarrow(s_1)$, showing that $\Phi$ is a chain map reduces to verifying the following:

 Call a matrix \textit{lower-unipotent} if it is of the form $\mathbf{1}+N$ where $N$ is a strictly lower triangular matrix; that is, a lower-unipotent matrix is a lower triangular matrix with $1$'s along the diagonal.
 Note in particular that $T_{k_1}^\rightarrow(s_1)$ is lower-unipotent.
-It is straightforward to check that if $T$ is lower-unipotent then
+Next we observe that if $T$ is lower-unipotent then